siro257/siro257/README.md

 ## I'm a TensorFlow Developer !

-- 🤖🧠 I’m interested in Machine Learning area!
+- 🤖🧠 I’m interested in Machine Learning area.
 - 🎉   2020 Goals: Start and finish projects using TensorFlow or Pytorch.
 - ⚡   Fun fact: I love developing and playing video games!